|Part of the Powerbase Brexit Portal.|

 Financial Services Regulation

-Since 2006, Open Europe have consistently and sharply criticised proposed or existing EU regulation of the financial services industry.
+Since 2006, Open Europe has consistently and sharply criticised proposed or existing EU regulation of the financial services industry.

 In 2010 and 2011, Open Europe also argued that the UK’s capacity to block regulatory legislation should be proportionate to the size of its financial services industry (relative to others within the EU).
 The 2011 report claimed that the UK accounts for ‘36% of the EU's wholesale finance industry and a 61% share of the EU's net exports of international transactions in financial services’, but that under new rules coming into force in 2014, it would ‘only possess 12% of the votes in the Council of Ministers and 10% of the votes in the European Parliament.’
 As a result, the report argued for national sovereignty over banking regulation.